desandro/draggabilly/README.md

 1. `distance` option added to have a motion threshold before triggering drag
 2. `dragged` class added. `dragged` class is removed **asynchronously** to let external click handlers, e.g. angular `ng-click` handler, to check the class existence
 3. dependencies (classie, eventie, ...) are moved to `devDependencies`, because the library is packaged.
+4. `forceTranslatePositioning` option added.
+Set it to `true` to force positioning based on `translate` property.

 # Draggabilly